IsaacAbrahamson/Cinema-API/api/README.md

 ## About

-This project using Node.js, Express.js, TypeScript, and MySQL.
+This project uses Node.js, Express.js, TypeScript, and MySQL.
 You will need to have at least Node.js version 16.14 and MySQL installed to run this project locally.

 ## Database ERD